yochaigal/cairn/wip/2e/wilderness-exploration.md

 - Each party member (and their animals) consume a ration.
 - A **Watch** rotation is set (typically 2 hours).
 If no rotation is possible, the character standing guard does not recover **Fatigue** and is _deprived_ until they can rest properly.
 - The **Warden** rolls on the [Events Table](#events).
-- Party members that were able to rest lose all their **Fatigue**.
+- Party members that were able to rest remove all of **Fatigue** from their inventory.

+## Splitting Actions
+If the characters split up, each party acts independently.

 ## Tables

 ### Weather
-Roll **1d6** on the following table to determine the weather each day.

 |        |                    |                      |                   |                      |
 | :----: | :----------------: | :------------------: | :---------------: | :------------------: |